mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 ```

 The `include` tag can move those extra pieces around.
-By providing good name to your templates,
+By providing a good name to your templates,
 if you needed to change the structure of some section
 like navigation,
 you could go to the template